AI Keyboards vs. Traditional Keyboards in 2026

 The most significant shift isn't just in the hardware but in the underlying philosophy.
 Traditional keyboards are tools for input, while AI keyboards aim to be partners in communication - understanding context, learning preferences, and actively helping users express themselves better.

-According to industry reports, over 65% of new devices now ship with some form of AI keyboard functionality built in.
+According to industry reports from early 2026, over 78% of new devices now ship with some form of AI keyboard functionality built in, up from 65% in 2025.
 This isn't just a trend; it's a fundamental transformation in how we interact with technology.
+What's particularly noteworthy is that even budget-tier smartphones now include sophisticated AI typing capabilities that would've been considered premium features just two years ago.

 Understanding AI Keyboards: Features and Capabilities